Sui by Example

 /// this action.

-public entry fun create_and_send(
+public fun create_and_send(

 _: &AdminCap, name: vector<u8>, to: address, ctx: &mut TxContext